-Search Assistance Services are available, at no cost, to Northern Ontario School of Medicine (NOSM) faculty, learners, and staff.
+Search Assistance Services are available, at no cost, to NOSM University faculty, learners, and staff.
 However, it is expected that learners perform searches themselves for any curriculum related assignments; librarians can provide advice on search strategies, assistance with terminology, and guidance to/instruction on appropriate databases.

-We also offer fee for service literature searches to non-affiliates of NOSM.
-Please note, literature search services offered to non-affiliates of NOSM do not include searches for systematic reviews, meta-analyses, scoping reviews, or any of the other more complex/comprehensive search types.
+We also offer fee for service literature searches to non-affiliates of NOSM University.
+Please note, literature search services offered to non-affiliates of NOSM University do not include searches for systematic reviews, meta-analyses, scoping reviews, or any of the other more complex/comprehensive search types.

 Literature Search Services